19 Alluring Islands to Visit in Florida

 There is nothing like being surrounded by water on a Florida island visit.
 Just how many islands in Florida?
 Wikipedia says there are 4510 over ten acres.
 However, we would suggest there are thousands more islands in Florida under 10 acres.

-Florida has over 4500 islands we document!
+Florida has over 4500 islands documented!
 Of course, many are uninhabited or abandoned.
 Some islands were havens for Native Americans, pirates, and prisoners sentenced for crimes.

 Some islands are called keys.
 Most islands are made from events that occurred thousands of years ago.
 Keys are a mound of coral deposits formed by living corals.